jorendorff/tinysearch/notes.md

 to the charity of your choice.

 One MORE thing--
-I spent the last year writing a book, *Programming Rust.*
+I spent the last year cowriting a book, *Programming Rust.*
 If you like this talk, you might like Rust.
 For something like a search engine, a great approach is to prototype in Python and move to Rust for speed and concurrency.
-You can pre-order this book
-and get early access to the first 18 chapters at oreilly.com.
+Anyway, you can pre-order this book and get early access to 18 chapters right now at oreilly.com.

 OK, ONE MORE THING--